-On April 28, 2020, Cordoba issued an aggregate of 3,713,687 common shares (the "Shares") at a price of \$0.0895 per share representing an aggregate value of approximately \$332,375 (US\$250,000 on the conversion date) to two arm's length parties (the "Subscribers") pursuant to the terms of subscription agreements between the Company and each of the Subscribers (the "Subscription Agreements").
+On April 28, 2020, Cordoba issued an aggregate of 3,713,687 common shares in the capital of the Company (the "First Tranche Shares") at a price of \$0.0895 per First Tranche Share representing an aggregate value of \$332,375 (US\$250,000 on the conversion date) to two arm's length parties (the "Subscribers") pursuant to the terms of subscription agreements between the Company and each of the Subscribers (the "Subscription Agreements").

-The Subscription Agreements were entered into in connection with Cordoba obtaining an extension on certain obligations due under an option agreement among the Company, Minerales Cordoba S.A.S, Sociedad Ordinaria de Minas Omni, Compania Minera El Alacran S.A.S., CMH Colombia S.A.S., Cobre Minerales S.A.S. and Exploradora Cordoba S.A.S. dated February 27, 2016, and in consideration for work and services provided by the parties for the Company.
+The Subscription Agreements were entered into in connection with Cordoba obtaining an extension on certain obligations due under an option agreement among the Company, Minerales Cordoba S.A.S., Sociedad Ordinaria de Minas Omni, Compania Minera El Alacran S.A.S., CMH Colombia S.A.S., Cobre Minerales S.A.S. and Exploradora Cordoba S.A.S. dated February 27, 2016, and in consideration for work and services provided by the Subscribers for the Company.